melsod/OCSWinter2020/README.md

   - Click on "Database secrets"
   - Under your projects database, click to show the secret key.
 Copy and paste this somewhere you can use it later.
 The only place you'll probably use it is in the [R/analysis/pull_firedata.R](R/analysis/pull_firedata.R) file to pull off the data.
 You will also need your projectURL (found in the code provided by firebase).

 The rest of the references to firebase should be explained well enough in the comments of the [index.html](index.html) file.
 To more easily find this code I have tagged those lines with "#FIREBASE".
-Now when someone finishes the experiment thier data should be saved to your Firebase realtime database.
+Now when someone finishes the experiment their data should be saved to your Firebase realtime database.

 #### Crediting SONA Participants